Nunie123/data_engineering_on_gcp_book/README.md

 Likely, many people will find their way to this book trying to solve a specific problem (e.g. how to set up alerting on GCP's Composer/Airflow service).
 For these people I've tried to make each chapter as self-contained as possible.
 When I use infrastructure created in a previous chapter I'll always provide a link to the previous chapter where it's explained.

 The best way to learn is by doing, which is why each chapter provides code samples.
 I encourage you to build this infrastructure with me, as you read through the chapters.
-Included with this book in **Appendix A** I've provided an example of what your infrastructure as code will look like.
+Included with this book in Appendix A I've provided an example of what your infrastructure as code will look like.

+## A Note About the Code in the Book
+The code within the chapters is for demonstration purposes, and is not necessarily in the format you should be running in production.
+For the sake of clarity and brevity the code usually omits good practices such as type hinting, validation, error handling, and docstrings.
+If you want a better sense of what production-ready code looks like, review the code in Appendix A.

 ## Contributions